are spiders insects

 Quick Summary

-• The primary differences are that spiders have eight legs, while insects have six legs, and spiders lack antennae, which insects possess.
+• The primary differences are that spiders have eight legs, insects have six legs, and spiders lack antennae, which insects possess.

 • Spiders also have two body segments (cephalothorax and abdomen), whereas insects have three (head, thorax, and abdomen).